-These parameters can also be configured from the Configuration Self Registration section.
+These parameters can also be configured from the Configuration Self Registration section of the Web admin interface.

 Available registration modes are defined on a per-portal-profile basis.
 These are configurable from Configuration Portal Profiles and Pages.
-To disable the self-registration feature, simply remove all modes from the portal profile definition.
+To disable the self-registration feature, simply remove all self-registration sources from the portal profile definition.
+Notice however that if your default portal profile has no source, it will use all authentication sources.